ryru/dependency-graph-analyser/README.md

 git clone https://github.com/ryru/dependency-graph-analyser.git
 cd dependency-graph-analyser/
 ./gradlew clean install
-./gradlew :connector-plugin:publishToMavenLocal
 ```

 1. Download the GitHub code repository
 2. Change into code directory
-3. Make a clean installation of the application (application will be available in the
+3. Make a clean installation of the application (application will be available in the directory
-   directory `./app/build/install/dga/bin/dga`)
+   `./app/build/install/dga/bin/dga`)
-4. Publish the Gradle tooling API plugin and its data model to Maven local (available in the
-   directory `~/.m2/repository/ch/addere/dga/`)

 Get an overview of this project by running `dga .`: